Izenda7Series/docs/known_issues.rst

      - 16850
      - Min & Max of Gauge report have 14 decimal digits while value has only 2 decimal digits in db
    * - Defect
-     - 17499
-     - Missing Copy/Save/Save As features when accessing report by account that is full permission in report and not admin system
-   * - Defect
      - 17171
      - Missing plus (+) when mouseover on the first tile of dashboard when creating blank dashoard type
    * - Defect